MinecraftForge/Documentation/docs/tileentities/tileentity.md

 	Due to this following tag names are already occupied `id`,`x`,`y`,`z`,`ForgeData`,`ForgeCaps`.

 ## Keeping a `TileEntity` trough changing `BlockStates`
-There might be situations in which you need to change your `BlockState`, an example for this is the vanilla furnace.
+There might be situations in which you need to change your `BlockState`, an example for this is the vanilla furnace, which changes its state from `lit=false` to `lit=true` when fuel and something smetlable is inside.
 Achieving this is rather simple, by overriding following method
 ```JAVA
 	TileEntity#shouldRefresh(World world, BlockPos pos, IBlockState oldState, IBlockState newSate)#boolean